oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 A document is a series of octets described by an information model combined with a data format, or equivalently, by a data model.

 ### 1.3.3 Data Format
 A data format, defined by serialization rules, specifies the media type (e.g., application/xml, application/json, application/cbor), design goals (e.g., human readability, efficiency), and style preferences for documents in that format.
 This specification defines XML, JSON, M-JSON, and CBOR data formats.
-Additional data formats may be defined for media types that can represent instances of the JADN information model.
+Additional data formats may be defined for any media types that can represent instances of the JADN information model.

 ### 1.3.4 Instance
 An instance, or API value, is an item of information to which a schema applies.
 An instance is one of the core types defined in [Section 3](#3-jadn-types), and has a set of possible values depending on the type.
 The core types are: